jstrube/LC_with_Julia_examples/DESY_NAF_JupyterHub_HOWTO.md

 The instructions should be directly applicable to your home institution's JupyterHub, or to your local Jupyter server.
 We will first install a jupyter kernel for Julia.

 1. Navigate to https://naf-jhub.desy.de/user and log in with your credentials.
-Use the "Default" domain and select the "Jupyter Lab with user extensions".
+Use the "Default" domain and select the "Classical Notebook".
 1. Start the terminal (Under "Other")
 1. Downlowd the latest stable Julia binary for x84_64 Linux (at the time of this writing v1.4.2)
     ```